jmyers7/book/_build/html/_sources/chapters/prob-spaces.md

 In the picture, we have a sample space $S$, along with two events $A$ and $B$.
 The event $A$ is a _compound event_ because it consists of multiple outcomes (or sample points), while the event $B$ is _simple_ because it consists of a single outcome (or sample point).
 We see the probability measure $P$ represented as a function which outputs the probabilities $P(A)$ and $P(B)$ of the events $A$ and $B$.

-As I mentioned, a sample space $S$ often consist of _all_ outcomes of some process or experiment, or it isthe populations under study.
+As I mentioned, a sample space $S$ often consists of _all_ outcomes of some process or experiment, or it is the population under study.
 Let's go through a few examples in:

 ```{admonition} Problem Prompt
 Do problem 3 on the worksheet.